-- If a player is not prepared to play, a technical will result in each minute after 15 up to 18 minutes upon which the player is then fined.
-If the delay continues, the President may declare a forfeit.
+- If a player is not prepared to play, a technical will be assessed for each minute the match is delayed.
+After 4 technicals, the Referee may declare a forfeit.

-- The IRT Rules Commissioner is the President of the IRT and will have the final say on all rules questions or disputes.
-If the President is not available, an IRT designated official will have the final say.
+- The IRT Rules Commissioner is the CEO and will have the final say on all rules questions or disputes.
+If the CEO is not available, the Commissioner or an IRT designated official will have the final say.

-- The designated official will have the authority to answer questions and resolve conflicts on site and during matches.
-At any time during a match, a player may request a ruling from the available Rules President.
+- The IRT Representative will have the authority to answer questions and resolve conflicts on site and during matches.
+At any time during a match, a player may request a ruling from the available Rules Commissioner.
 The opinion of only the acting official is necessary to resolve any issue that may arise.
 There is no appeal.

-- If the receiver or server makes contact with the ball with his racquet after the end of the rally and the ball is then determined broken, the previous rally shall not be replayed and will stand as is unless it is determined by the referee that the ball was indeed broken during the rally; the really will then be replayed.
+- If the receiver or server makes contact with the ball with their racquet after the end of the rally and the ball is then determined broken, the previous rally shall not be replayed and will stand as is unless it is determined by the referee that the ball was indeed broken during the rally; the rally will then be replayed.

 - If the ball is squeezed by hand after the rally is over and before it is struck by a racquet and determined to be broken, the previous rally will be replayed.

 - Purposely striking the ball after the rally with the intent to impede the above rule shall result in a technical for unsportsmanlike conduct.